algofairness/info-access-clusters/README.md

     Kulshrestha, Juhi, et al. "Search bias quantification: investigating political bias in social media and web search."
     Information Retrieval Journal 22.1-2 (2019): 188-227. (https://link.springer.com/article/10.1007/s10791-018-9341-2)

-[2] The C++ code folder is an unmodified work by Ashkan Bashardoust and Suresh Venkatasubramanian in School of Computing at the University of Utah.

-[3] pipelines_by_hannah is a work by Hannah Beilinson (very slightly modified).

 Other scripts of code include references, if there are any, right before the methods.
-Otherwise, the code is an original work by Nasanbayar Ulzii-Orshikh (nulziiorsh@haverford.edu).
-Please let me know if you have any questions, suggestions, or feedback!
-Thank you! :)
+This code was written for the paper "Clustering via Information Access in a Network," which is available here: https://arxiv.org/abs/2010.12611.